The Lyrid meteor shower - considered to be the oldest known shower - is set to dazzle the night sky with up to 18 meteors expected each hour.

 But Jacob Foster, astronomer from the Royal Observatory Greenwich, said: “The meteors will spread out across the sky, so simply facing to the north-east on the night of the 22nd should be enough to see a few for yourself.

 Where is best to watch from?

-Up to 18 meteors will be visible per hour during the shower.
+Up to 18 meteors will be visible per hour when the shower is at its peak.

 As with all meteor showers, in order to see the Lyrids you will need to find a dark site with an unobstructed view of the sky.